WorkShoft/Anton-s-OpenGL-4-tutorials/README.md

-Code based on Anton Gerdelan's OpenGL 4 book
+Code based on Anton Gerdelan's OpenGL 4 book.

+Each chapter in the book has its own folder.
+Inside the chapter there is a folder for each section, which contains its program.

+root->
+       chapter->
+                 section/program

-to compile an example:
+To compile an example:
 1) Move to its folder
 2) mkdir build && cd build
 3) cmake ..